How it works

 What does carbamazepine do?

 Carbamazepine is a type of medicine called a ‘mood stabiliser’ as it controls feelings of excitability and over-activity.
-It can also help with low mood periods.
+It can also help with periods of low mood.

 Carbamazepine is usually only prescribed after you have already tried other mood stabilisers such as lithium, olanzapine and valproate.